nitacawo/Google-play-freshplanet-Overlawled-examples/README.md

 If i swap back to "Troll" project ids, in both examples you will see google play window offering you to sign in, afterwards in freshplanet example you will get ON_SIGN_IN_FAIL and in overlawled example app crashes.

-TO SUM UP:It might be that it just takes couple of days for services to get activated.I do remember having same issues then I tried to implement it for my "Balalaika" project and banging my head for couple of days maybe it just needs to get activated...
+TO SUM UP:It might be that it just takes couple of days for services to get activated.I do remember having same issues then I tried to implement it for my "Balalaika" project and banging my head for couple of days...
 I will check it in a few days.
-If it won't work I might try to spend few more hours to find out but if it works with other project ids...I believe I need to dig in the google console direction.
-If someone want's to make sure that these examples actually work and I don't talk rubbish just contact me on twitter
-I will provide you with my "Balalaika" app ids.
+If someone want's to make sure that these examples actually work just contact me on twitter I will provide you with my "Balalaika" app ids.
 Sorry guys, situation seems incredibly frustrating. twitter.com/nitacawo.